tuyenld/tuyenld.github.io/_posts/2019-07-06-how-to-use-google-analytics-api.md

 Error: Authorization failed.
 Server message: { "error": "invalid_grant", "error_description": "Invalid JWT: Token must be a short-lived token (60 minutes) and in a reasonable timeframe.
 Check your iat and exp values and use a clock with skew to account for clock differences between systems." }
              Error: Run jekyll build --trace for more information.
 ```
-> I ues on Ubuntu on my Virtual box and Ubuntu time is not synced.
+I use Ubuntu on my Virtual box but the Ubuntu time is not synced.
 Solution is update time on Ubuntu: ``sudo ntpdate time.nist.gov```

 ## 5. References
 - [Google Query Explorer](https://ga-dev-tools.appspot.com/query-explorer/?csw=1)